Lancetnik/Propan/docs/docs/en/redis/3_examples/1_direct.md

 ## Scaling

-If one channel is listened by several consumers, the message will be received by **all** consumers of this channel.
+If one channel is listening by several consumers, the message will be received by **all** consumers of this channel.
 Thus, horizontal scaling by increasing the number of consumer services is not possible only using *Redis Pub/Sub*.

 If you need similar functionality, look for *Redis Streams* or other brokers (for example, *Nats* or *RabbitMQ*).